Gnidrolog: History

 Cowling began a long working relationship with Pat Travers in 1975.

-After disbanding, Nigel Pegrum joined Steeleye Span, while the Goldring brothers formed the punk rock band the Pork Dukes in 1976, and later went on to do session work, as did other members.
+The Goldring brothers formed the punk rock band the Pork Dukes in 1976, and later went on to do session work, as did other members.
+Nigel Pegrum joined Steeleye Span and John "Irish" Earle went on to be a successful musician, playing with artists such as Thin Lizzy, Ian Dury and the Clash.

 After a break of 27 years, they got back together in 1999, and released their third studio album, Gnosis, in 2000.
-John "Irish" Earle went on to be a successful musician, playing with artists such as Thin Lizzy, Ian Dury and the Clash.